 1. Exercise & Stretch

-Stretching my body from head to toe when I get out of bed is my must-do & I also try to stretch throughout the day.
+Stretching my body from head to toe when I get out of bed is my must-do and I also try to stretch throughout the day.
 I call them my Singers Stretches.
 You can watch me demonstrate in the video below.
 Give them a go!